Bicyclette/StarCraft_AI/README.md

 ## Bot Strategy

 The overall strategy of the bot is to follow a certain build oder, i.e. deterministic actions during the game.
-This is gradually incremented during the game to follow the said order, depending on what stage of the game is bot is actually in.\
+This is gradually incremented during the game to follow the said order, depending on what stage of the game the bot is actually in.\
 Once the determined build order is completed, the bot is set on 'automatic mode' to deal with these tasks more independently.\
 In parallel, a behavior tree can describe the management of units and resources.
 When a condition is met, the bot starts building or creating units, depending on the other statistics, like number of units or resource. (see below for details : Data Structures)\